qxdddliu/m-1/README.md

 ## Why and Goals

-<b>TLDR:</b> Building ANI is fine but building AGI privately or pubicly is very bad for humanity because of simple reasons.
+<b>TLDR:</b> Building artificial narrow intelligence(ANI) is fine but building AGI privately or pubicly is very bad for humanity because of simple reasons.
 Instead we need to increase human-computer intelligence with a privately built neural lace.
 E-mail me your resume at quinnliu@vt.edu if you want to help :)

 Since 2011 it was so easy for me to have confirmation bias toward only the positive effects of building AGI while a part of me avoided the question of `how do you control something that is smarter than all of humanity combined?`.
 The answer is you can